This first article appears in the

 the container for healing, to grow into greater autonomy,

-authenticity, and wholeness, and through this he can help
+authenticity, and wholeness.
+Through this, he can help

 clients find their own sense of healing.
 When the practitioner